|Members Retirees Employers|

 More than 1,000 public schools within the state’s cities, villages, and counties, as well as local school districts, vocational and technical schools, community schools, community colleges, and the University of Akron, employ SERS’ active members.
 Employers are responsible for creating member enrollments for all SERS members, reporting contribution detail for each member, submitting employee contributions, and processing all contributions that are allocated to the Employer Trust Fund.

-Many of these functions can be done using SERS' secure Electronic reporting system (eSERS) website.
+These functions are done using SERS' secure Electronic reporting system (eSERS) website.
 Just click on the Employer Account Login button to get started.

 Employer Services reminds you to make sure that all of our contact information for your staff is accurate and up to date.[Read More...]